 READ MORE: San Marino Microstate Guide

-I know my way around and I call some local people friends, this time being able to enjoy catch-ups over great meals and nights out.
+I know my way around, and I call some local people friends, this time being able to enjoy catch-ups over great meals and nights out.
 I also like to pretend I’m on ‘you shall pass’ terms with the Palace Guards.

-I always stay with the wonderful Fabrizio of Balsimelli 12, whose old stonemason family home passed down through generations is more than just another B&B (the upstairs bedroom with the cool balcony is mine by the way and you can stay there), and for the local pink sparkling wine, Briza.
+I always stay with the wonderful Fabrizio of Balsimelli 12, whose old stonemason family home, passed down through generations, is more than just another B&B (the upstairs bedroom with the cool balcony is mine, by the way, and you can stay there), and for the local pink sparkling wine, Briza.

-Contents
+Article Contents

 Adventure in San Marino Old Town

 After clambering to the towers on my previous visit, this time I got to see San Marino from a new panoramic viewpoint – from the roof of the Palace.
-The Neo-Gothic Palace is pivotal to the Microstate, and a symbol of unique sovereignty of government that has remained untouched over the centuries, where an exclusive system of two heads of state (Captains Regent) with equal power remain in office for only six months at a time.
-It is always open for visitors to come and learn more about the country’s distinctive ideals of freedom.
+The Neo-Gothic Palace is pivotal to the Microstate and a symbol of its unique system of government, which has remained untouched over the centuries: an exclusive arrangement with two heads of state (Captains Regent) who share equal power, each in office for only six months at a time.

 Adventure Activities in San Marino Nature Park

-The next day, after a quick catch-up in my old medieval Princess stomping grounds, I got to put on my hiking shoes and undergo a different adventure, spending the day with a great collective of local people who formed E-Bike Experience who have set up everything from climbing and horse riding to high peak climbing.
+The next day, after a quick catch-up in my old medieval Princess stomping grounds, I got to put on my hiking shoes and undergo a different adventure, spending the day with a great collective of local people who formed E-Bike Experience, who have set up everything from climbing and horse riding to high peak climbing.

 Biking in San Marino